akarn2020-dev/FirstOne/README.md

 ## 🏫 Department Note

-This assignment was provided by the **ABES Engineering College** as part of the subject **Web Designing Workshop 1**, under the guidance of **Ms. Monica**, to help students start building a strong foundation in HTML—a stepping stone to learning front-end web design.
+This assignment was provided by the **ABES Engineering College** as part of the subject **Web Designing Workshop 1**, under the guidance of **Ms. Monica**, to help students start learning basic tags in html which in turn helps us all building a strong foundation in HTML—a stepping stone to learning front-end web design.

 ---